concourse/time-resource/README.md

   configured time range for the first time (manual runs will work once the `time` resource has produced it's first version).

-  To get around this issue, there are two approaches.
+  To get around this issue, there are two approaches:
-     * Use `initial_version: true`, which will produce a new version that is set to the current time, if `check` runs and there isn't already a version specified.
-This has a downside that if used with `trigger: true`, it will kick off the correlating job when the pipeline is first created, even outside of the specified window.
+     * Use `initial_version: true`, which will produce a new version that is set to the current time, if `check` runs and there isn't already a version specified. **NOTE: This has a downside that if used with `trigger: true`, it will kick off the correlating job when the pipeline is first created, even outside of the specified window**.
-     * Once you push a pipeline that utilizes `start` and `stop`, run the following fly command to run the resource check from a previous point in time (see [this issue](https://github.com/concourse/time-resource/issues/24#issuecomment-689422764) for 6.x.x+ or [this issue](https://github.com/concourse/time-resource/issues/11#issuecomment-562385742)
+     * Alternatively, once you push a pipeline that utilizes `start` and `stop`, run the following fly command to run the resource check from a previous point in time (see [this issue](https://github.com/concourse/time-resource/issues/24#issuecomment-689422764) for 6.x.x+ or [this issue](https://github.com/concourse/time-resource/issues/11#issuecomment-562385742)